mokimokheonpark/Straights/README.md

 ## Overview

-Implemented a card game called "Straights" as final project of CS 246 (Object-Oriented Software Development)
+Implemented a card game called "Straights" as final project of CS 246 (Object-Oriented Software Development).

 ## Installation

-Will be updated soon
+Will be updated soon.

 ## Usage

-Will be updated soon
+Will be updated soon.

 ## Contributing

-Will be updated soon
+Will be updated soon.

 ## License